0xjei/SawChain/processor/README.md

 * Product is not set.
 * Location is not set.
 * Transaction signer is not a Company Admin or doesn't have a Company associated to his public key.
+* There is already a Field with the provided id into the Company.
 * The provided Product Type value for product doesn't match a valid Product Type.
+* Quantity is lower than or equal to zero.

 ## Create Operator
 A Company Admin can create an Operator enabled to record production batches and events for his Company.